ibm-cloud-docs/codeengine/add-registry.md

 **Can I access images in a different registry?**

 Yes!
 [Here is how](#images-different-account).

+**Can I restrict pull access to a certain regional registry or even a single namespace?**

+Yes, you can edit the existing [IAM policy of the service ID](#authorize-cr-service-id) that restricts the **Reader** service access role to that regional registry or a registry resource such as a namespace.
+Before you can customize registry IAM policies, you must [enable {{site.data.keyword.cloud_notm}} IAM policies for {{site.data.keyword.registrylong_notm}}](https://cloud.ibm.com/docs/Registry?topic=Registry-user#existing_users).

 ## Accessing images from a public account
 {: #images-public-account}